kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 clients, or workloads that poses security risks.
 Those traffic restrictions can only be lifted once the `Deny` rules are deleted or modified.
 On the other hand, the `Allow` rules can be used to call out traffic in the cluster that needs to be allowed for certain components to work as expected (egress to CoreDNS for example).
-Those traffic could be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.
+Those traffic cannot be blocked when developers apply NetworkPolicy to their Namespaces which isolates the workloads.

 ### DefaultNetworkPolicy resource